tgard33/GoogleColabNotebooksSchool/README.md

 # GoogleColabNotebooksSchool
-University of Utah google colab notebooks from Business Data Mining class in 2021
+University of Utah Google Colab notebooks from Business Data Mining class in 2021